 She would later retrieve the ring for investigators, and it would find its way into a lawyer’s file for decades.
 Only recently was it returned to Oswald’s widow, who put the bitter memento up for auction.
 In a letter, she explained that “symbolically I want to let go of my past” and what she has called “the worst day of my life.”
 The ring sold last month for $108,000.

+Much was unusual about that morning.
 Normally, Oswald would wait to be picked up; normally, he would have carried a sack lunch.
-And unlike most Fridays, he told Frazier he would not need a ride home that night.
-Then there was that package in the backseat.
+Unlike most Fridays, he told Frazier he would not need a ride home that night.
+And then there was the long, paper-wrapped package in the backseat.
 When Frazier asked, Oswald said it contained curtain rods.

-At that same time, 25 miles (40 kilometers) away, at the Hotel Texas in Fort Worth, Secret Service agent Clint Hill was walking toward Room 850, where Kennedy and his wife Jacqueline were staying in a suite that locals had specially decorated.
+At that same time, 25 miles away, at the Hotel Texas in Fort Worth, Secret Service agent Clint Hill was walking down a hallway toward Room 850, where Kennedy and his wife Jacqueline were staying in a suite that locals had specially decorated.
 They had lent art treasures — 16 originals by Picasso, Van Gogh, Monet and others — and hung them on the walls in welcome.
 Today, these artworks themselves have become mementoes of that day, reassembled in an anniversary museum exhibit.

 Emerging from the suite, Kennedy called out, “Good morning,” to Hill, whom he knew well as the agent who’d been protecting the first lady for three years.

 And it did feel like a good morning, Hill said in an interview.
-A large, friendly crowd was gathering outside, despite the drizzle, for a speech — Kennedy’s first event of a packed day.
+He recalled how just then, “I heard the noise outside” of a large, friendly crowd gathering, despite the drizzle, for a speech — Kennedy’s first event of a packed day.
 Next was a breakfast speech inside the hotel, where another crowd erupted when the first lady entered.

-Skies had cleared by the time Air Force One touched down at Dallas’ Love Field, allowing the bubble top to be removed from the dark blue Lincoln that would carry the president through downtown.
+The misty skies had cleared by the time Air Force One touched down at Dallas’ Love Field, which allowed the bubble top to be removed from the dark blue Lincoln that would carry the president through downtown.

 It was a few minutes before noon.